openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - The Presentation Definition URL can be reached, but the specified `presentation_definition` cannot be found at the URL.

+## VP Token Validation

+Verifiers MUST validate the VP Token in the following manner:

+1. Determine the number of VPs returned in the VP Token and identify in which VP requested VC(s) are included, using the Input Descriptor Mapping Object(s) in the Presntation Submission.
+1. Validate the signature of each of the VP(s) passed in the VP Token.
+1. Confirm that the VC(s) meet all criteria sent in the Presentation Definition in the Authorization Request.
+1. Validate signature(s) on each VC(s).
+1. Perform the checks required by the Verifier’s policy, based on the set of trust requirements such as trust frameworks it belongs to, such as revocation checks.

 # Wallet Invocation {#wallet-invocation}

 The Verifier has the choice of the following mechanisms to invoke a Wallet: